benmoose/redux-data-dispatch/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import { Provider } from 'react-redux' import configureDataDispatch from 'redux-data-dispatch'
+import ReactDOM from 'react-dom' import { createStore, applyMiddleware } from 'redux' import { Provider } from 'react-redux' import dataDispatch from 'redux-data-dispatch'

-import createStore from './store' import App from './App'
+import reducer from './reducer' import App from './App'

-// Setup the store and dataDispatch const store = createStore() export const dataDispatch = configureDataDispatch(store)
+// Setup the store with middleware const store = createStore( reducer, undefined, applyMiddleware(dataDispatch)
+)

+// Render the app
 ReactDOM.render(
   <Provider store={store}>
     <App />